 All program curricula have been developed in cooperation with an Advisory Committee comprised of health Information professionals from the local and surrounding community and in compliance with appropriate accrediting agency requirements.

-Entire curricula is offered online.
+Entire curricula is offered online with the exception of Clinical I

 Students must be aware that program courses include both a lecture component and a lab component which generally means more anticipated class time than the credit hour of the course.
 Example: HITT 1341has two (2) lecture hour components and four (4) lab hour components which equal to a total of six (6) hours anticipated class time per week.
 For every class time hour, students must include an additional 30-60 minutes for reading, completing homework, and preparing for class.
 In the example above, add three (3) additional hours to the six (6) hour class time, which equals a total of nine (9) hours per week devoted to the class.